mariodavid/mariodavid.github.io/_drafts/dont-squash-your-business-logic.md

 So what alternatives are there?
 There is one.
 It is based on the idea to create an entity-interface layer for your entities.
 This interface layer lives in the _real_ business logic.
 In the _real_ business logic code you will only interact with those interfaces.

 In the _solution space_, where the real entities live, they now implement those interfaces.
-This way, once again, we have achieved an inversion of the dependencies.
+This way, once again, we have achieved inversion of control for the problematic dependency.

 The UML representation of this change would look like this:

 {% include hover-image.html image="entity-interface-wrong.png" class="overview" description="Dependencies between classes before the dependency inversion" %}

 {% include hover-image.html image="entity-interface-right.png" class="overview" description="Dependencies between classes after the dependency inversion" %}